 HIV New and updated CDC resources on HIV and AIDS

-The annual surveillance report, published by CDC, summarizes information about diagnosed HIV infection in the United States and dependent areas.
-HIV surveillance data are used by CDC's public health partners in other federal agencies, health departments, nonprofit organizations, academic institutions, and the general public to help focus prevention efforts; plan services; allocate resources; develop policy; detect, monitor, and intervene in HIV clusters; and monitor trends in HIV infection.
+The annual surveillance report summarizes information about diagnosed HIV infection in the United States and dependent areas.
+HIV surveillance data are used by CDC and their public health partners in other federal agencies, health departments, nonprofit organizations, academic institutions, and the public to help focus prevention efforts; plan services; allocate resources; develop policy; detect, monitor, and intervene in HIV clusters; and monitor trends in HIV infection.

 - Monitoring Selected National HIV Prevention and Care Objectives by Using HIV Surveillance Data-United States and 6 Dependent Areas, 2020on May 24, 2022 at 5:03 pm